bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 There is a script called **run_all_build.sh** that will execute all the individual build scripts in order however this is only recommended once you are confident that the build will run without issue.

+### Optional - Reducing the software size
+You can reduce the size of the software that will be installed on the Seagate Central by deleting or "stripping" components that aren't normally useful to store on the Seagate Central itself.

+#### Optional - Remove static libraries (Strongly recommended)
+Many of the build scripts in this project to build both shared and static libraries.
+The static libraries are generally only useful while compiling a static binary on a build host.

+Since you're unlikely to be performing any compilation on the Seagate Central itself, we suggest that you remove any static libraries from the software before it is transferred to the Seagate Central.
+This can save a significant amount of disk space.

+The following command finds static libraries in the "cross" subdirectory and deletes them.

+    find cross/ -name "*.a" -exec rm {} \;

+An alternative is to keep the static libraries but to "strip" them as per the information below.

+#### Optional - Strip binaries and executables
+Binaries and executables generated in this project have debugging information embedded in them by default.
+A small amount of space (around 20%) can be saved by removing this debugging information using the "strip" command.

+The following command searches through the "cross" subdirectory and "strips" any appropriate files.

+     find cross/ -type f -exec strip {} \;

+"strip" command error messages saying "file format not recognized" are safe to ignore.

+#### Optional - Remove documentation
+Documentation, which is unlikely to be read on the Seagate Central, can be deleted to save a small amount of disk space.

+    rm -rf cross/usr/local/share/doc
+    rm -rf cross/usr/local/share/man
+    rm -rf cross/usr/local/share/info

+#### Optional - Remove multi-language files
+If you are happy to keep all command outputs in English, then you can delete the files that provide support for other languages.

+    rm -rf cross/usr/local/share/locale

+#### Optional - Remove header files
+Header files, which are only used when compiling software, can be removed to save a small amount of disk space.

+Personally, I prefer to keep these header files in place so that if in future some other software requiring the shared libraries needs to be compiled, the headers are available.
+This can make the process of building software in the future easier.

+That being said, it's possible to re-download the relevant library's source code again and get the headers that way.

+To remove the headers run the following command.

+    rm -rf cross/usr/local/include

 ### Optional : Create an archive of the finished product
 The finished product is now in the **cross** subdirectory (or whatever